-

 Traffic Ticket FAQ in Wisconsin

-You need to enter one of three pleas: guilty, no contest or not guilty.
-The first two options require paying your traffic ticket fine to the court listed on the citation.
-The third option, not guilty, demands more time and effort since you'll be challenging the ticket in court.
+You need to enter a guilty, no contest or not guilty plea.
+The first options require paying your traffic ticket fine to the court listed on the citation.
+The other option, not guilty, demands more time and effort since you'll be challenging the ticket in court.
 This may mean architecting your own defense, or hiring the help of legal counsel.

 What happens if I ignore my WI traffic ticket?